Marrieto/1DV610-L2/README.md

 3. The system deletes the note from the database
 4. The message _Note deleted._ is displayed on the screen

- The test cases created for the use cases can be found HERE.
+ The test cases created for the use cases can be found [here](https://github.com/Marrieto/1DV610-L2/blob/master/TestCases.md).
 However, not all of these tests are succeeding.